How To Cut Your Trauma Bonds After A Toxic Breakup

 Breaking free from a trauma bond begins with the painful but necessary step of recognizing its existence in your life.

-It becomes somewhat easier to deal with once you accept that you have been trauma bonded, and will have strong urges to go back to them after the breakup.
+It becomes somewhat easier to deal with once you accept that you have been trauma-bonded and will have strong urges to go back to them after the breakup.

 Realize the Presence of a Trauma Bond:

+This is the moment when you see the pattern of abuse and control that’s been hidden in plain sight.
 You might feel a mix of emotions, from anger to sadness, but this realization is the first step toward freedom.
+It’s acknowledging that the relationship isn’t healthy and that you deserve better.

 Trauma bonding involves power rather than love.